 Make sure the Box plant is as strong and healthy as possible to improve recovery and increase infection resistance.
 Do this by mulching annually in Spring with a good depth of quality mushroom compost or leaf mould to help improve the nutrient balance in the soil.
 Spray the Box plants with a liquid seaweed or Topbuxus every six weeks during the growing season to promote healthy growth.

 Increase air movement through the Box plants by reducing the amount of times the box are trimmed.
 Regular clipping encourages denser growth, which is an ideal environment for the fungus to flourish.
 If your box is in a border or flower bed, best to reduce overcrowding and improve air movement by removing any other plants growing in close proximity.

 Avoid overhead watering as spores can be spread in the water droplets and damp leaves create conditions that the box blight fungus thrives in.

 Keep shears, clippers and hedge trimmers clean when trimming infected box to avoid spreading the box blight to healthy plants.
 Do this by dipping tools in a weak mix of bleach every so often when working, or apply to the blades using a trigger sprayer.
 One small capful of bleach to five litres of water works well.

 Treat the Box plants in Spring and Autumn with a commercial grade fungicide.
 Applications must be delivered by fully qualified operatives who are certificated by NPTC (National Proficiency Tests Council).
 Please contact me for more details.

 Following this advice does not guarantee success at curing box blight but will certainly improve the chances of the Buxus (box) battling the fungal disease.
 Remember to continue with the fungicide treatments and good gardening practices even when your Box plants start to recover, to ensure the box blight does not return.

-Please contact Todman Green if you are concerned about box blight in your garden or would like to know more about our fungicide treatments to combat the disease.
+Please contact me if you are concerned about box blight in your garden or would like to know more about my fungicide treatments to combat the disease.